 Apart from the Community groups in Brisbane, the best way to find others connected with Northumbria Community is to contact the office at Nether Springs as they retain the database.

 If you are interested in contacting Northumbria Community in Brisbane email Dawn Courtman at firstname.lastname@example.org

 5. I feel very drawn to the Northumbria Community.
 How can I pursue my interest and connection to the Community here in Australia?

-Initially you can become a Friend by contacting the Northumbria office and ask for the introduction pack (firstname.lastname@example.org).
-Included in this e-mailing is our prayer guide (used with the daily office), the latest issue of CAIM (our newsletter), a booklet entitled “Journeying with the Community, A Brief Introduction” – which is full of good information about us – and a database form which must be emailed back to the office in order for you to be on our database.
-Once you are on our database as a Friend, you will receive regular mailings of our prayer guide and CAIM – you will also be able to log on to the Forum on our website and join in the once a month online office and ongoing conversations among Community folk.
+Initially you can become a Friend by contacting the Northumbria office and ask for the introduction pack (email@example.com).
+Included in this e-mailing is our prayer guide (used with the daily office), the latest issue of our e-newsletter, a booklet entitled ‘Journeying with the Community, A Brief Introduction’ – which is full of good information about us – and a database form which must be emailed back to the office in order for you to be on our database.
+Once you are on our database as a Friend, you will receive all regular mailings.

 6. I have been using Celtic Daily Prayer for years and am feeling drawn toward becoming a Companion.
 Is it possible to enter the novitiate from Australia?

 The first step is to become a Friend with the UK database.
 Contact us and we can let you know of any retreats, and if you are in the Brisbane region you can link with a Companion to enter the novitiate process.

 7. I am interested in making a visit to Nether Springs.
 Is there anyone in Australia who can help me plan the journey from here to there?